9diov/slides/PITCHME.md

 ### MySQL

 * Recursive CTE (since 8.0)
-* If not supported, use [session variable](https://explainextended.com/2009/09/29/adjacency-list-vs-nested-sets-mysql/)
+* If not supported, use [session variable](https://explainextended.com/2009/09/29/adjacency-list-vs-nested-sets-mysql/) and triggers.
 +++
 ### Oracle